Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="428:6:6" line-data="Private Static Sub GetWord(LongValue As Long, CryptBuffer() As Byte, Offset As Long)">`GetWord`</SwmToken> grabs 4 bytes from the buffer at the given offset, reverses their order, and packs them into a long.
-This is all about getting the byte order right for the encryption math.
+<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="428:6:6" line-data="Private Static Sub GetWord(LongValue As Long, CryptBuffer() As Byte, Offset As Long)">`GetWord`</SwmToken> grabs 4 bytes from the buffer at a given offset, reverses their order, and packs them into a Long.
+This keeps the block cipher's word format consistent regardless of system endianness.

 ```apex
 Private Static Sub GetWord(LongValue As Long, CryptBuffer() As Byte, Offset As Long)